masaccio/kingspan-connect-sensor/README.md

 ## Scripts

-Reporting on the curren status of the tank using `kingspan-status`:
+Reporting on the current status of the tank using `kingspan-status`:

 ```
 % kingspan-status --username=test@example.com --password=s3cret